jennguyen1/filter_vcf/README.md

 # Filters VCF Files

 Extracts SNPs from VCF filese and combines into an extracted list.
+Can be useful for extracting a small subset of SNPs for analysis such as computing a genetic risk score.

 * extract_snps.py extracts a list of SNPs from VCF files
   * wrapper for <tabix -p vcf -f {in_file} {c}:{p}-{p}>